coderefinery/git-collaborative/_episodes/05-branch-design.md

 Verify the steps and the result with `git status` and `git log`.
 Verify the history and also that the script still works after the operation.

-## Develop on feature branches

-- Keeps bugs away from the main development line
-- Divide and conquer: do not create a branch for "everything"
-- The more you do on one branch the longer it will take until you can reintegrate it
-- The more granular the branches, the shorter lived
-- Talk with your colleagues to avoid conflicts

----

-## How to test combinations of features

-- I develop `feature-a`
-- My colleague develops `feature-b`
-- Both are not ready yet to go into the main line
-- How can we test them together?
-- Do not cross-merge feature branches
-- Reason: if `feature-a` becomes ready, it cannot be integrated to the main line because it is then diluted with `feature-b`
-- It is easy to make soup out of vegetables, it is difficult to separate a vegetable out of a soup
-- Test combinations on integration branches
-- Integration branches only integrate, we do not "work" on them
-- Same holds for testing combinations with the main line
-- The main line should ideally be an integration branch

 ---

 ## [Vincent Driessen model](http://nvie.com/posts/a-successful-git-branching-model/)